DPMix/DP-Mix/README.md

 `bash install.sh`

 ## Hardware Requirements
-The code has been tested to run on standard hardware with 16 GB of RAM, 8 cores, and 50 GB of hard disk storage.
-Alternatively, you can use Google Colab to run this application.
-For this, you will need a Google account.
-Once signed in, you can clone the Git repository for free and start running the code based on the expected structure.
+The code has been tested on standard hardware with 16\,GB of RAM, 8 cores, and 50\,GB of available disk space.
+Alternatively, the artifact can be executed on Google Colab.
+To do so, you will need a Google account.
+Once signed in, you can clone the Git repository and run the code for free by following the instructions provided below.